benjaminbwright/kitchen-sink/CashewRouxGumbo.md

 ### Roux

 - 1/2 Cup Cashews
-- 1/2 Cup Water
+- 1/2 cup water
-- 2 Tbsp White Miso
+- 2 tablespoon white miso
-- 1 Onion
+- 1 onion
-- 3 Cloves Garlic
+- 3 cloves garlic
-- 1 Tbsp Dried Thyme
+- 1 tablespoon dried thyme
-- Juice of 1 Lemon
+- juice of 1 lemon

 ### Gumbo

-- 1lb Lb Okra (cut in 1 cm. pieces)
+- 1 pound okra (cut in 1 cm. pieces)
-- 2 Cups Cooked Blackeyed Peas
+- 2 cups cooked blackeyed peas
-- 10 oz.
-Package Little Tomatoes
+- 10 ounce package cocktail tomatoes
-- 1/4 Cup Short Grain Rice
+- 1/4 cup brown short-grain rice
-- 1 Tsp - 1 Tbsp Cayenne Pepper
+- 1 teaspoon - 1 tablespoon cayenne pepper
+- 1 teaspon apple cider vinegar
 - More water

 ## Instructions

-Put the cashews, the 1/2 cup water and the white miso in a magic bullet, high powered blender, etc. Blend it the mixture until it is smooth and creamy.
+Put the cashews, the 1/2 cup water and the white miso in a magic bullet, high powered blender, etc. Blend the mixture until it is smooth and creamy.

 Dice the onion and cloves of garlic.
 Place them in a soup pot with the thyme and saute in a 1/2 cup water.
+Add just enough water that the onions do not stick and burn.
 When the onions are translucent add the cashew cream and the juice of 1 lemon to the pot and stir until 	mixed well.
-You can add a little water to keep it from drying out.
+Continue to add a little water as needed to keep the mixture from drying out.

 Next, add everything else to the pot and cover with the creamy roux.
 Add water until everything is covered and bring to a boil.
 Turn the heat to low, cover the pot, and let it simmer for 35 minutes.

-## Notes

-- Take out the potatoes
-- Maybe try Red Miso
-- Write an intro
+Be sure to stir periodically when to keep the mixture from sticking.